rcrowther/django-img/README.md

 Widths, heights and bytesize of original images are recorded, in case the storage media is not local files but cloud provision.

-The app uses the URL attribute of the FileFields to generate HTML 'src' (not the filepath).
-So it should keep working if you swap storage backends or, at least, keep responding an a Django-like way.
+The app generally uses URLs, not the filepaths.
+This can be confusing, but it means it is 'static' aware, and it should keep working if you swap storage backends.

 ## Credits
-The upload and storage code (particularly the replicable model idea) was ripped from the Wagtail CMS.
+The upload and storage code (particularly the replicable models) are ripped from the Wagtail CMS.
 Though I am responsibile for what has happened after that.

 [Wagtail documentation](https://docs.wagtail.io/en/v2.8.1/advanced_topics/images/index.html)